GM-Doolin/redder/README.md

 >> https://www.reddit.com/r/desired_subreddit5/comments/post_id#5/post_title5/
 >> ```
 >>
+>> An example file with 5 Reddit Post URL's has been included with Redder at the local app path `redder\rsc\ExampleURLfile.txt`
+>>
 >>> *Before using this method, be sure you have a valid and active OpenAI account, and have properly set up your account's API key for redder.
 If not, follow the OpenAI setup guide further down.*
 >>
 >> To process these URL's, Redder uses the `file` argument of the format `-f` or `--file` for this operation.
 >>
->> The `file` argument takes in the filename (and the files path, if necessary) of the desired file located in the user's local machine.
+>> The `file` argument takes in the full path of the desired URL file located on the user's local machine.
 >>
->> Example of this arguments use:
+>> Example of this arguments use with the included Example URL file (you can create and use your own):
 >>
 >> ```
->> python rdr.py -f C:\Users\User\FolderWithFile\URLfile.txt
+>> python rdr.py -f C:\Users\User\redder\rsc\ExampleURLfile.txt
 >> ```
 >>
->> This argument operation consists of running operations 1 through 3 back to back for each URL in the input file.
+>> This argument operation consists of running operations 1 through 3 back to back for each URL in the user input URL file.
 >>
 >> As such, `this operation will produce 3 files for each URL corresponding to operations 1 through 3`.
-(Visit those operation sections in the README to see more about each operation and their output)
+(Read these operations sections in this README to see more about them and their output)
 >>
 >> The 3 files output for each URL are as follows:
 >>